-The Engineering Students Society of Lakehead University (ESS) holds the Lakehead Engineering Competition (LEC) in January of each academic year.
-This competition is an opportunity for undergraduate engineering students to showcase their talents and technical ability through practical challenges, and demonstrate engineering communication skills through presentations.
+The Engineering Student Society of Lakehead University (ESS) holds the annual Lakehead Engineering Competition (LEC) in November of each academic year.
+This competition is an opportunity for undergraduate engineering students to showcase their talents and technical ability through practical challenges and demonstrate engineering communication skills through presentations.
 This competition provides a challenging and rewarding experience to students, broadens their horizons to the different types of challenges faced in real-world engineering, and develops interest in continuing their successes in our senior-level competition teams.
 Contestants will gain valuable skills and perspective from the competition which they will carry into tomorrow’s workforce.

 - Junior Team Design